SondagesPro/addScriptToQuestion/README.md

 - Extract : `unzip addScriptToQuestion.zip`
 - Move the directory to plugins/ directory inside LimeSurvey

-## Contribute
+## Contribute and issue

-Contribution are welcome, for patch and issue : use [gitlab](https://gitlab.com/SondagesPro/addScriptToQuestion) still the preferred solution.
+Contribution are welcome, for patch and issue : use [gitlab](https://gitlab.com/SondagesPro/addScriptToQuestion).

 Translation can be done at [translate.sondages.pro](https://translate.sondages.pro/projects/addscripttoquestion/).
 If there are issue with english string : it's a PHP issue, not a language issue.

 ## Home page & Copyright
 - HomePage <http://extensions.sondages.pro/>